-Recently, typical reports of postmen refusing to deliver mail close to angry gulls’ nests have been surpassed by high profile reports of attacks on people and pets.
-These stories have prompted David Cameron to call for a “big conversation” on gulls amidst public demand for control measures ranging from egg oiling to widespread culling.
+In recent years, summer news stories of postmen refusing to deliver mail close to angry gulls’ nests have been surplanted by higher profile reports of attacks on people and pets.
+These stories have prompted members of the public and politicians to demand for control measures ranging from egg oiling to widespread culling, and there have even been instances of vigilantes taking the law into their own hands and shooting, poisoning or running over gulls they encouter in towns and cities.

 No single 'seagull'